25. pyxc: Methods and self

 2. Looks up ClassName.MethodName in FunctionProtos.

-3. Prepends the receiver's address as the first argument using AddrExprAST.
+3. Prepends the receiver's address as argument 0 — the implicit self.

 Args.push_back(make_unique<AddrExprAST>(